TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

   'ota' requires a 'platform' key but it was not specified.
 ````

-Fortunately, breaking changes do not occur frequently, but they do occur.
-Previously, *OTA* was defined in this way:
+The breaking change in this example was introduced with *ESPHome version 2024.6.0*.
+Until then, *OTA* was defined like this:

 ````
 ota:
   password: "..."
 ````

-Starting with *ESPHome 2024.6.0*, this entry now must look like this:
+Beginning with version *2024.6.0*, it now needs to be defined like so:

 ````
 ota: